riusricardo/substrate-did/README.md

 **“ More than 1.1 billion people in the world are unable to prove their identity and therefore lack access to vital services, including healthcare, social protection, education, and finance. ”** -- World Bank, 2017

 For those who have a digital presence, it remains rooted in usernames and passwords.
-The infromation is often siloed by enterprises to profit from it.
+The information is often siloed by enterprises to profit from it.
 The more siloed and numerous our digital identifiers become, the less control we have over them.
 You may have a digital identity, but you probably don’t have control over it.

 Personal information is regularly shared without awareness and becomes a centralized source of sensitive data for hackers.
 A Google report found that 3.3 billion credentials were stolen during third-party breaches, and 12 million were stolen via phishing attacks.
 In other words, the system is broken.